Header Child Neurology

 • Leave shall be taken from the resident’s allotted elective weeks, which may be re-scheduled among residents and across training years to accommodate the needed time off.

-• Parental leave is exclusive of vacation and sick leave.
+• Parental leave is exclusive of vacation, sick leave, and Caregiver leave

 • FMLA, Wisconsin FMLA, and any eligible personal medical or caregiver leave run concurrently with parental leave.
 A resident may choose to utilize their vacation time to increase their paid time after the initial 6 weeks.
 Residents then have the option to take unpaid time to achieve the full 12 weeks FMLA allows.